Open Space Planning

 Regional Open Space Planning

-SCCOG is currently preparing a regional open space inventory and plan which seeks to coordinate conservation efforts across the region and produce three primary outcomes:
+SCCOG adopted a Regional Open Space Plan on October 16, 2024 that seeks to coordinate conservation efforts across the region and produce three primary outcomes:

-• A Comprehensive Open Space Inventory that will provide an up-to-date accounting of all protected and publicly accessible lands in the region, making the information easy to access and easy to maintain.
+• A Comprehensive Open Space Inventory that provides an up-to-date accounting of all protected and publicly accessible lands in the region, making the information easy to access and easy to maintain.

-• An Open Space Data Hub that will help stakeholders make informed decisions about lands to prioritize for protection.
+• The inventory is presented within a Data Hub that helps stakeholders make informed decisions about lands to prioritize for protection.

-• Municipal action plans to align local priorities with regional and state goals for open space.
+• Municipal action plans that align local priorities with regional and state goals for open space.

 Why produce a regional open space plan?